 NORD gratefully acknowledges John M. Graham, Jr., MD, ScD, Consulting Pediatrician, Cedars-Sinai Medical Center and Harbor-UCLA Medical Center, Professor Emeritus, Department of Pediatrics, David Geffen School of Medicine at UCLA, for assistance in the preparation of this report.

 Children with Warburg Micro syndrome have problems with vision and their eyes.
 This includes abnormally small eyes (microphthalmia) and abnormally small corneas.
 The corneas are the clear (transparent) outer layer of the eyes.
 Some infants have clouding of the lenses of the eyes at birth (congenital cataracts).
 Cataracts usually affect both eyes.
 Degeneration of the optic nerve can also occur (optic atrophy).
 The optic nerve is the main nerve of the eyes that carries impulses from the eyes to the brain to form images.
-An affected individual’s vision may be very poor due to optic atrophy and damage to the part of the brain that controls vision (cortical visual impairment).
+An affected individual’s vision is usually very poor due to optic atrophy and damage to the part of the brain that controls vision (cortical visual impairment).
 Some children may develop glaucoma, a condition characterized by increased pressure within the eyes.

 Affected children may also have atonic pupils.
 Atonic pupils are abnormally large, irregularly-shaped pupils that react poorly to light.
 Normally, the pupil gets smaller (constricts) in the presence of light or when focusing on nearby objects.
 The pupil normally opens wider (dilates) in dim light or darkness, when focusing on far away objects, or when a person is excited.